djimrangarleita/mws-project/README.md

 ## Links

-The links to different resources that inspire me for the design and development:
+Here are some links to different resources that inspire me for the design and development:

 - [Design Course](https://designcourse.com) - viewport and general styling
 - [Paperpillar](https://paperpillar.com) - lightweight style and **clients** section